gradual-verification/gvc0/README.md

 ```

 Use `--c0` or `--silver` to print the generated C0 or Silver source code, respectively.
 Use `--weave` to insert the required runtime checks and print the resulting C0 source code.

+## Testing

+A number of tests use resource files for the input and expected output.
+When modifying the output, it can become cumbersome to manually edit these files.
+Instead, you can overwrite all expected output files with by running the following command in an `sbt` shell:

+    testOnly ** -- -Dupdate_files=true

+Note that you will need to manually verify any modified files before committing to ensure that the new output is correct.